 Since 2008, our academic partners have worked closely with the Walker on historical series and retrospectives to connect new scholarship to significant works or artists.
 These partnerships have included programs such as “I am Not a Filmmaker,” the Films of Marcel Broodthaers; Riff on the Rif, films from North Africa; And Yet She Moves: Reviewing Feminist Cinema, a chronicle of the impact of activism over the last four decades which included the work of Lynn Hershman; People’s Republic of Cinema, a celebration of the cinematic version of history in exploring the 60th anniversary of post-revolutionary China; and Abderrahmane Sissako: Africa’s Visual Poet, a retrospective with post-screening conversations with Sissako moderated by African film specialists from St. Olaf, Carleton College, Macalester College, and the University of Minnesota.

 In addition, Moving Image staff members contribute to scholarship and understanding of film through program notes at screenings, online publishing, introductions and post-screening discussions led by curators, scholars, and artists.
-In 2014, Mason Leaver-Yap began her appointment as the Walker’s Bentson Film Scholar and contributed scholarship on films in the Ruben Bentson Moving Image Collection through programming, online publishing, and work with commissioned moving image artists.
+In 2014, Mason Leaver-Yap began their appointment as the Walker’s Bentson Film Scholar and contributed scholarship on films in the Ruben Bentson Moving Image Collection through programming, online publishing, and work with commissioned moving image artists.

 The Walker’s mission is to mark artists’ shifts in practice and programmatic experimentation.
 From this directive the annual series Expanding the Frame began in 2007 for directors breaking the boundaries of moving image.
 The 2017 program invited Minneapolis-based artists Sam Hoolihan, John Marks, and Crystal Myslajek to premiere a newly commissioned work of expanded cinema that uses hand-processed film stocks and musical performance to respond to rare prints from the Ruben/Bentson Moving Image Collection.